terminal42/contao-build-tools/README.md

 latest Contao coding standards.
 Create an `ecs.php` script in your project to extend the default configuration.

+You can extend the default configuration by adding a `ecs.php` file to your project root.

 ### Rector

 The `rector` script will automatically upgrade the code to match the latest Contao standards.

+You can extend the default configuration by adding a `rector.php` file to your project root.

 ### PHPStan

 The `phpstan` script will check your code with PHPStan.

-Create a `phpstan.neon` file in your project to extend the default configuration.
+You can extend the default configuration by adding a `phpstan.neon` file to your project root.

+### Stylelint

+The `stylelint` script will check your CSS formatting with [Stylelint](https://stylelint.io).

+You can extend the default configuration by adding a `.stylelintrc` file to your project root.

 ### Ideas